improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 # Lab Four - Integrating Redux

-## `cd` to the fourth lab
+## Switch to the Lab04 branch

 * In a terminal:

 ```
-cd ../ # presuming still in first lab
-cd lab-04-redux
+git checkout lab-04
 yarn start
 ```

 ### Check it out!

+* While we were working on the last lab, the rest of the team was adding lots of new stuff to the app
-* Before doing anything, let's look at the progress that has already been completed on the application by the rest of the team.
+* Before proceeding, let's look at the progress that has been made:
   * Peruse the **src/components** directory and notice that the **Projects** and **Timesheets** modules have been implemented by the team.
   * Also look at the **actions** and **reducers** directories to get a feel for how these classes are laid out and used.
   * Finally, look at the **src/index.js**, **src/reducers/index.js** and **src/store/configure-store.js** to see how we instantiated Redux and included it in our app.
-  * Don't worry if it looks a little cryptic, by the end of this lab, you will understand what is happening.
+  * Don't worry if it looks a little cryptic - by the end of this lab you will understand what is happening.

 - What will we do?
   * We will be building our **EmployeeActionCreator** and our **employee-reducer**.